reazwrahman/thermostat_frontend/README.md

 - navigate to ```thermostat_frontend/configs.js``` file.
 You will have to make the following changes:

-1) Provide a valid API Key for the weather api (if you are working from a zip file, I have already provided it to you).
+1) Provide a valid API Key for the weather api (included with the git repo).

 2) for const laptop_ip, provide your computer's ip address followed by port 8080 (```<your-ip>:8080```).
 You can ignore the